How many instruments do you think you can make from a paper cup? Take the challenge and see what you come up with.

 #1 paper cup instrument

 A paper cup is already an instrument in itself without needing to have anything done to it.
-Miss R’s first grade class did a super cute version of this paper cup song as an assembly item last year.
-In the movie above she is showing off the rhythm she practised and practiced for school.
+Miss R’s first grade class did a super cute version of this paper cup song (made famous by Anna Kendrick) as an assembly item last year.

 Use two paper cups as clappers and have fun banging them to make different clapping sounds.
 The bigger cups sound different to the little cups, and you can experiment banging them on the bases, the tops and onto the table.